wwilsman/new-tab-plus/README.md

 ## TODO

-- [ ] Group components by function.
-- [ ] Persist cached photos in smaller chunks to fit chrome.storage.sync 8kb
-  item limit and 100kb total storage limit.
+- [ ] **Wallpaper**: Persist cached photos in smaller chunks to fit chrome.storage.sync 8kb item limit and 100kb total storage limit.
-- [x] Bake in settings section component into field components.
-- [x] Attempt to load the next wallpaper before saving settings to prevent saving settings that results in an error.
-- [x] Add clear settings button to wallpaper settings.
+- [ ] **Wallpaper**: Retrieve larger set of photos from single request and create a backlog of photos to load from.
+Subsequent calls to the API should only be preformed if the backlog is empty.
-- [ ] Create upload field component for shortcut icons.
+- [ ] **Shortcuts**: Create upload field component for shortcut icons.
-- [ ] Create settings page component to list bookmarks and apps for new shortcuts.
+- [ ] **Shortcuts**: Create settings page component to list predetermined shortcuts.
-- [ ] Create components that interface with the browsers bookmarks and apps.
+- [ ] **Shortcuts**: Create components that interface with the browsers bookmarks and apps.
-- [ ] Implement click-and-drag functionality to reorder and delete shortcuts.
+- [ ] **Shortcuts**: Implement click-and-drag functionality to reorder and delete shortcuts.
-- [ ] Create weather-clock component and implement some settings for it.
+- [ ] **Future**: Create weather-clock component and implement some settings for it.

 ## Installation